Markov chains and hitting times for error accumulation in quantum circuits: Introduction

 To be precise: this article first studies a model for discrete Markovian error accumulation in a multi-qubit quantum circuit.
 We suppose for simplicity that both the quantum gates and errors belong to a finite unitary group $\mathcal{G}_n \subseteq \mathcal{U}(2^{n}) $, where $ \mathcal{U}(2^{n}) $ is the unitary group for $n$ qubits.
 The group $\mathcal{G}_n$ can e.g.\ be the generalized Pauli group (i.e., the discrete Heisenberg--Weyl group), or the Clifford group.
 By modeling the quantum computation with and without errors as two coupled Markov chains living on the state space consisting of pairs of elements from these groups, we are able to capture a weak form of time-dependency within the process of error accumulation.
 To see this, critically note that the assumption of a Markov property does not imply that the past and the future in the quantum computation are independent given any information concerning the present \cite{bremaud2017discrete}.
 We must also note that while the individual elements of our two-dimensional Markov chain belong to a group, the two-dimensional Markov chain itself, here, is generally not a random walk on a group.
 Lastly, our Markov chain model works for an arbitrary number of qubits.
-These model features are all relevant to the topic of error modeling in quantum computing, and since the Markov property is satisfied in randomized benchmarking, the model has immediate application.
-Secondly,\begin{abridged} in the extended version of\end{abridged}\begin{unabridged} in\end{unabridged} this article we briefly study a known random walk model on the three-dimensional sphere \cite{roberts1960random}.
-This model is commonly used to describe the average dephasing of a single qubit (or spin) \cite{gutmann2005description}.
-We characterize the distribution and expectation of the trace distance measuring the error that is accumulated over time.
-This is, essentially, a refinement to provide information about the higher-order statistics of the error accumulation in a single qubit.
+These model features are all relevant to the topic of error modeling in quantum computing, and since the Markov property is satisfied in randomized benchmarking, the model has immediate application. \jaron{The method is generic in the sense that any measure of distance between two pure quantum states may be used to quantify the error, and that it allows for a wide range of error distributions.
+The method can handle nonuniform, gate-, and time-dependent errors.
+Concretely, for arbitrary measure of distance and a wide range of error distributions, we will calculate (i) the expected error at time $t$, (ii) the probability that an error is larger than a threshold $\delta$ at time $t$, and (iii) the probability that the error has \emph{ever} been larger than a threshold $\delta$ before time $t$, and we do so both for random and nonrandom circuits.}